otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 non-interactive DAKE.
-Prekey profiles are needed as if only prekey messages are used for starting non-interactive conversations, an active adversary can modify the first flow from the publisher to use an adversarially controlled ephemeral key, capture and drop the response from the retriever, and then compromise the publisher's long-term secret key.
+Prekey profiles are needed as if only prekey messages are used for starting non-interactive conversations, an active adversary can modify the first flow from the publisher to use an adversarially controlled ephemeral key, capture and drop the response from the retriever, and then compromise (by for example, getting access to the publisher's device) the publisher's long-term secret key.
 The publisher will never see the messages, and the adversary will be able to decrypt them.
 Moreover, since long-term keys are usually meant to last for years, a long time may pass between the retriever sending the messages and the adversary compromising the publisher's long-term key.
 This attack is mitigated with the use of Prekey Profiles that contain shared prekeys signed by the long-term secret key, and that are reusable.

 A Prekey Server can also be used to publish the Client Profile, even if OTRv4 is implemented in the OTRv4-interactive-only mode.
 This should be done in order to